Nissan Crew

-The Nissan Crew is a mid-size sedan manufactured by Nissan, sold only in Japan and mostly used as taxicabs, driver training, and by law enforcement agencies as police cars.
+The Nissan Crew is a mid-size sedan manufactured by Nissan between 1993 and 2009, sold only in Japan and mostly used as taxicabs, driver training, and by law enforcement agencies as police cars.
 Its FR layout and simple construction created a steady following converting Crews into drifting and tuning cars.

 Its main competitor was the Toyota Comfort.
 An indication of its intended market as a taxi is that the b-pillar is set 5 cm further forward on the passenger (left) side, making the driver's side door and the left rear door larger than the others since these two would see the majority of use.
 The rear left door was also available with power opening.

 History

 Production of the Nissan Crew (K30) started at Nissan Shatai in July 1993.
 While the majority of Crews were used as taxis, a civilian model was available between 1994 and 2002 known as "Crew Saloon".
 The Crew used a body pan derived from the Y31 Nissan Cedric, although the front end was mostly borrowed from the C32 Laurel.
 The Crew Saloon, aimed at private buyers (but still available with a power rear door) was built between January 1994 and June 2002.
 The Crew taxi was built until August 2009, with a total of 52,124 cars sold.

 Autech has been involved in modifying Crews for paratransit taxi (福祉タクシー) models where the front passenger seat may rotate to allow a disabled passenger to sit in front.